Stay ahead of the curve as a political insider with deep policy analysis, daily briefings and policy-shaping tools.

-This story is part one of a two-part investigation that looks at the state’s aging school buses, bus driver shortages and a decline in state funding of student transportation — a trifecta that is having a significant impact on the education of Georgia’s youth.
+This story is part one of an ongoing investigation that looks at the state’s aging school buses, bus driver shortages and a decline in state funding of student transportation — a trifecta that is having a significant impact on the education of Georgia’s youth.
 Part two focuses on the funding issues and potential solutions.
 Read it here.

 Zhaqueline Stewart, an 18-year-old senior at Westside High School in Richmond County, is saving up to study nursing at Augusta University by waiting tables at Waffle House after school.